edelmann/pouta-virtualcluster/README.rst

     cd ~/alice-cluster

-* Check the cluster.yml file, and edit it if needed
+* Check the cluster.yml and groupvars/all.yml files, and edit it if needed

-    vi cluster.yml
+    vim cluster.yml
+    vim groupvars_all.yml

 * bring the cluster up with a frontend and two nodes::